 Training and skills

-The project provides an excellent opportunity to work in an international research setting to address urgent research needs in the Himalayan water environment.
-The researcher will collaborate with project partners in the UK and India to identify timely, pertinent research questions, develop and implement field campaigns, and disseminate new knowledge to the Indian scientific community.
-Consequently, the researcher will gain advanced understanding of mountain hydroclimatological and hydrological processes, develop sophisticated technical skills in environmental monitoring, catchment modelling, and become familiar with the research process and its role in informing adaptation decisions in Lower and Middle Income Countries.
+You will work in an international research setting to address urgent research needs in the Himalayan water environment.
+Collaboration skills will be developed as you will engage with project partners in the UK and India to identify timely, pertinent research questions, develop and implement field campaigns, and disseminate new knowledge to the Indian scientific community.
+Consequently, you will gain advanced understanding of mountain hydroclimatological and hydrological processes, develop sophisticated technical skills in environmental monitoring, catchment modelling, and become familiar with the research process and its role in informing adaptation decisions in Lower and Middle Income Countries.
 These skills will be beneficial for multiple future career pathways.
-The CASE partner, People’s Science Institute’s, offers PhD training and development support opportunities.
+The CASE partner, People’s Science Institute’s, also offers PhD training and development support opportunities (i.e. placement opportunities).

 Partners and collaboration